doodzik/mangosta/README.md

 // Factory file
 // __dirname/test/factory/test_factory.js

-var factory, Factory, mongoose;
+var factory, test_factory1, Factory, mongoose;

 mongoose = require('mongoose');
 Factory = require('mangosta');
-model = mongoose.model("schema");//get model, which was previously created
+model = mongoose.model("factory");//get model, which was previously created test_factory1 = require(__dirname/test/factory/test_factory.js);

 factory = new Factory(model, function() {
   return {
     key: value,
     $child: { // child factory -> isnt going to be in the doc
       // define child factory as an object or a function
-      // define child as function if it is important that the child is build on every build/create operation
+      // define child as function if it is important that the child is build on every build/create operation -> for example a nother factory
       child_name: function() {
         return {
           key: value